Broad Chalke Information

 • Report potholes online; fill in details and Submit.

-• There is a Village Archive stored in the Chapel balcony which will be renovated soon; contact Ann Ferreira tel.
+• There is a Village Archive stored on the Chapel balcony; contact Michael Powis tel.
+01722 780483 (secretary), Ann Ferreira tel.
 01722 780477 or Michael Roe tel.
-01725 519242 if you would like to contribute time, documents or money.
+01725 519242 (chairman) if you would like to contribute time, documents or money.

 • Fifield Bavant Church Restoration Appeal; contact William Hillary, tel.
-01722 417900 or email will@willhillary.co.uk
+01722 417900 or email will @ willhillary.co.uk (no spaces)

 • The status of the track between High Lane and Chapel Lane.
 The Inspector has concluded that the footpath should extend over the full width of the existing track.